ente-io/ente/infra/copycat-db/README.md

 ## Updating

-To update, run the [Github action](.github/workflows/ci.yaml) to push the latest image to our Docker Registry, then restart the systemd service on the instance
+To update, run the [GitHub
+workflow](../../.github/workflows/copycat-db-release.yaml) to build and push the latest image to our Docker Registry, then restart the systemd service on the instance

     sudo systemctl restart copycat-db